Domestic Human Rights

 General Operating Support - $10,000 (first payment in a two-year grant)

 The ACLU Foundation seeks to defend and preserve the individual rights and liberties that the Constitution and laws of the United States guarantee everyone in this country.
 It defends constitutional rights, especially in priority areas of immigrants’ rights; LGBT rights; voting rights; speech, privacy, and technology; criminal justice reform; and reproductive rights.

 Interrupting Criminalization: Research in Action - $25,000

-Interrupting Criminalization: Research in Action is an initiative of the Barnard Center for Research on Women's Social Justice Institute at Barnard College.
-This research/think/action tank will gather research and information, build analysis, and inform strategy and campaigns to end criminalization and mass incarceration of women and LGBTQ people of color.
+Interrupting Criminalization: Research in Action is an initiative of the Barnard Center for Research on Women's Social Justice Institute at Barnard College that gathers research and information, builds analysis, and informs strategy and campaigns to end criminalization and mass incarceration of women and LGBTQ people of color.

 Uniting Science and Law on Behalf of Justice: Policy Program - $40,000 (second payment of a two-year grant)